-A guide for teachers called Understanding Fetal Alcohol Spectrum Disorder developed in the USA has some great information and it’s free to download.
+So, advocacy and information sharing continues at local levels in communities.
+Here is a guide for teachers called Understanding Fetal Alcohol Spectrum Disorder (developed in the USA); it has some great information and it’s free to download.

 This guide is designed for every educator (e.g., teachers, special education teachers, resource specialists, speech and language specialists, school nurses, psychologists, and occupational therapists) who works with K-8 elementary and middle school level students.
 The guide addresses the impact of prenatal exposure to alcohol and how it affects the K-8 grade student.
 Many educators believe they do not have students in their classes who have FASD, and they may even wonder why this guide would be useful in their own teaching and classroom management.
 Alcohol is the most commonly abused substance in the United States.
 Despite health warnings, 20% of women drink alcohol while knowing they are pregnant.
 Therefore, it is not surprising that there is a high incidence of children (2-5%) in the United States with FASD and they are likely present in every classroom.

 With the end of the school year, there are many posts being shared of students with FASD graduating from various grades and high school on the Facebook, so many are beating the odds like the Maiden!
 To all of them, and those that supported them, congratulations!

 So for those that didn’t graduate, I still say, congratulations on your efforts to try to make it in a system that doesn’t support you!
 Rather than see it as a failure, be proactive and keep moving forward.

 Everyone has gifts to offer this world, and those gifts can be shared with the world with or without a high school diploma or certificate!

 2019: New Training for teachers and those working with students: